 Winter time is orange time for us here in California.
-We look forward to this time of year; to have a bit of sunshine in our kitchen and to nourish our bodies with much needed vitamin C during the cold winter months.
+We may look forward to a bit of sunshine in our kitchen and ways to nourish our bodies with much-needed vitamin C during the cold winter months.

 The peel of an orange contains more vitamin C than the fruit itself.
-100 mg worth of orange peel contains 136 mg of vitamin C, while 100 mg worth of the fruit itself contains 48.5 mg of vitamin C. Considering the actual vitamin content of dried orange peel is debatable, there are still benefits to consuming the peels.
+100 mg worth of orange peel includes 136 mg of vitamin C, while 100 mg worth of the fruit itself contains 48.5 mg of vitamin C. Considering the actual vitamin content of dried orange peel is debatable, there are still benefits to consuming the peels.
 Such as being a good source of fiber and offering anti-histamine properties.
-Orange peels are also high in phytonutrients that include bioflavonoids, which in turn enhance the effects of vitamin C. It is a well known fact that Vitamin C is a powerful antioxidant.
-Vitamin C aids in healing, enhances immunity, may be beneficial in stabilizing cholesterol levels, may help to lower blood pressure, is protective against pollution, and is essential in the formation of collagen.
+Orange peels are also high in phytonutrients that include bioflavonoids, which in turn enhance the effects of vitamin C. It is a well-known fact that Vitamin C is a powerful antioxidant.
+Vitamin C aids in healing, improves immunity, may be beneficial in stabilizing cholesterol levels, may help to lower blood pressure, is protective against pollution, and is essential in the formation of collagen.
 Vitamin C may also enhance the absorption of dietary iron (non-heme iron).
-As a water soluble vitamin, it is not stored in our bodies and excess amounts are easily excreted, meaning that overdosing is a rare occurrence.
+As a water-soluble vitamin, it is not stored in our bodies, and excess amounts are readily excreted, meaning that overdosing is a rare occurrence.
 Our bodies cannot manufacture vitamin C, so we must obtain it through diet or supplements.

 Incidentally, our bodies are not made to process synthetic vitamins.
 Most of the nutrients we require for optimal health can be found in nature.
-However, there are times when a deficiency is too great and we are required to take supplements.
-Whole food supplements are a sensible choice, if needed.
-In some instances, making your own whole food supplements isn’t too difficult.
+However, there are times when a deficiency is too significant and we are required to take supplements.
+Whole food supplements are a sensible choice if needed.
+In some instances, making your whole food supplements isn’t too difficult.

 I use my Vitamix to powder the peels.
 A food processor or coffee grinder can also be used.
 You may need to break the pieces up a bit before adding them.
 Be sure to add only a few peels at a time and process until they are fully ground into a powder.
 Of course, you can also break up the peels by hand or even keep them whole, if you are using them for a recipe or in tea.

-As with any supplement, always consult a qualified health professional prior to making dietary changes, especially if you are on any medication or are experiencing health issues.
+As with any supplement, always consult a qualified health professional before making dietary changes, especially if you are on any medication or are experiencing health issues.

 Balch, Phyllis A. “Vitamins.”
 Prescription for Nutritional Healing.
 New York: Avery, 2006.
 23-24.
 Print.